Average number of students offered a place per year

 As is appropriate for a College built in the Classical style, the subject flourishes at Downing.
 Over recent years, four students have been admitted in each year to read Classics, giving us one of the largest communities of classicists in Cambridge.

 The College has an active Classics Society, which meets once in each term for dinner and informal talks by classical scholars.
 Downing is only a ten-minute walk from the Classics Faculty Building where lectures take place and the main Classics Library is located.

 Meanwhile, the ongoing influence of Greece and Rome in modern times is a real growth area.
 Downing continues to supply raw materials for this trend with the most recent addition to its fine collection of neo-classical buildings, the Howard Theatre.

-The influence of classical culture is also felt close by.
+The influence of Greek and Roman culture is also felt close by.
 Cambridge’s own Fitzwilliam Museum, just a five-minute walk from the College, has a completely refurbished Gallery of Classical Antiquities.

-Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.
+Further advice about entry requirements and interviews for all subjects can be found in the Apply to Downing section of this site.